-Almost as popular as having a credit card is sharing a joint credit card.
-Whether you share a credit card with a spouse, your parents or your children, there’s a good chance the credit card you use is shared with someone else.
+Almost as popular as having a credit card is having a joint credit card.
+Whether it’s with your parents, your spouse or your children, there’s a good chance the credit card you use is shared with someone else.

 Here are some answers.